laurion/timetable-to-icalendar/README.md

 Timetable to Calendar
 ======================

-> Exports school timetable to a calendar format.

-> Creates a .ics file that you can import in google calendar or iCalendar.
+Creates a .ics file that you can import in google calendar or iCalendar.

 ## Install